HCS Score

 None of this changes the Islamic finance assessment.

 Islamic finance evaluates financial structures.
-It doesn't evaluate the political affiliations or celebrity status of the people involved.
-A lending and borrowing protocol with interest-like mechanisms is a lending and borrowing protocol with interest-like mechanisms — regardless of who endorses it, who invests in it, or how prominent its backers are.
+It does not evaluate the political affiliations or celebrity status of the people involved.
+A lending and borrowing protocol with interest-like mechanisms is a lending and borrowing protocol with interest-like mechanisms, regardless of who endorses it, who invests in it, or how prominent its backers are.

 Muslim investors should be especially vigilant about separating political excitement and celebrity association from genuine compliance assessment.
 The two have nothing to do with each other.

 The World Liberty Financial ecosystem is directly and centrally built around lending markets and borrowing systems.
 Users supply assets and receive financial returns on those assets.
 Borrowers pay costs to access liquidity.
-The returns to suppliers are percentage-based and ongoing — tied directly to the capital they've deposited and the borrowing demand against it.
+The returns to suppliers are percentage-based and ongoing, tied directly to the capital they have deposited and the borrowing demand against it.

 Under the CoinStudy methodology, these structures closely resemble conventional interest-based lending mechanisms.
 Capital is deposited.
 Returns are generated as a percentage of that capital over time.
 Borrowers pay interest-like costs.
-The financial relationship is structurally the same as conventional lending — regardless of whether it's implemented through a blockchain smart contract or a traditional bank.
+The financial relationship is structurally the same as conventional lending, regardless of whether it is implemented through a blockchain smart contract or a traditional bank.

 The USD1 stablecoin adds another layer of Riba concern.
-Like every other dollar-pegged asset we've analyzed — USDT, USDC, PYUSD, USDG — USD1's reserve structure connects to treasury securities, money-market instruments, and conventional banking products that generate interest income.
+Like every other dollar-pegged asset CoinStudy has analyzed including USDT, USDC, PYUSD, and USDG, USD1's reserve structure connects to Treasury securities, money market instruments, and conventional banking products that generate interest income.

 Two distinct Riba concerns.
 Both serious.
 Both central to what the platform does.

 The complexity of the financial engineering involved is meaningfully higher than simple payment-focused blockchain networks.
-This is a secondary concern — the Riba failures are decisive on their own — but it honestly reflects the additional uncertainty that comes with this category of financial product.
+This is a secondary concern, since the Riba failures are decisive on their own, but it honestly reflects the additional uncertainty that comes with this category of financial product.

 The broader DeFi ecosystem that WLFI operates within encourages speculative yield strategies, leveraged financial positions, liquidity farming, and aggressive capital optimization.
 These activities create elevated exposure to speculative behavior and non-productive financial activity.

-Riba Exposure — ❌ Failed.
-The ecosystem is directly built around lending and borrowing with interest-like return structures at its core.
+Ecosystem Riba Exposure — ❌ Failed.
+The ecosystem is directly built around lending and borrowing with interest-like return structures at its core, compounded by USD1's interest-bearing reserve composition.

 Guaranteed Interest — ❌ Failed.
 Protocol mechanisms generate ongoing percentage returns on deposited capital that function as guaranteed interest income.